EdTA's home for professional learning and teaching resources.

 Celebrate Black Theatrical History

 Celebrate Black History Month in your theatre class by exploring the history of Black plays and works on Broadway, from the late 1800's until today.
-Find the titles you need at Black Work Broadway an internet database tracking plays by people of color on Broadway.

 Celebrating Black History Month - Broadway Milestones You Need to Know